 … family did not come first.I was raised with the understanding that family comes first, that the world revolves around your loved ones.
 This was all fine and good, but in a large, Hispanic and Catholic family, the expectations are far greater.
 You’re expected to love, honor, and respect your aunts, uncles, cousins, and distant…

 Father Time is a weekly column dedicated to the concept of time in a parent’s life, particularly a father’s life.
-The point of view comes from a father of two young sons, both under three-years-old, and how time really is just that: a concept. ◊♦◊ In New Mexico, where I grew up, people talked a…
+The point of view comes from a father of two young sons, both under three-years-old, and how time really is just that: a concept.◊♦◊In New Mexico, where I grew up, people talked a little funny.…

 We’ve become a nation of dysfunctional families.
 But Kenny Porpora survived being raised in one and explains how you can, too.

 Think your family is annoying?
 Maybe it’s time for YOU to get over yourself.

 You’ll thank Thomas Fiffer for this helpful guide to surviving hellish holiday dysfunction.

 Emma Johnson has a premonition about her first marriage, then gathers a lesson following its end.